virslaan/GoldenCross/README.md

 **Limitations of Using the Golden Cross**

-Many times, an observed golden cross produces a false signal.
-Despite its apparent predictive power in forecasting prior large bull markets, golden crosses also do regularly fail to manifest.
-Therefore, a golden cross should always be confirmed with other signals and indicators before putting on a trade.
+Golden Cross does not necessarily guarantee the profits due to the voliatility of the stock market.
+But they do show insights into the direction of price changes of the underling assets.
+Therefore, a golden cross should always be confirmed with other signals and indicators before putting on a trade, such as RSI and MACD.

 **What Does a Golden Cross Indicate?**